lwindolf/lzone-cheat-sheets/cheat-sheets/ulimit.md

 /etc/security/limits.conf as this is a configuration file for PAM only and is applied on login only per default.

+### Live update limits with prlimit

+If you identified processes with a limit issue you can increase the limits without restarting by using prlimit.
+Here are some examples

+    prlimit --pid <pid> --nofile=15000:15000        # Increase nr of files to 15000 prlimit --pid <pid> --core=100000000:100000000  # Allow ~100MB core dump

+General syntax is

+    prlimit --pid <pid> --<resource>=<soft limit>:<hard limit>

 ## 3. Always Check Global File Limit

 If you suspect a limit hit on a system with many processes also check